GChristensen/ishell/README.md

 ### Running on Chrome

-It is possible to load iShell as an unpacked extension into Chrome in MV2 or MV3 modes.
-Although all built-in commands work in MV3 mode, the evaluation of user-provided commands is currently impossible.
+It is possible to load iShell as an unpacked extension into Chrome in MV2 or MV3 mode.
+Although all built-in commands work in MV3 mode, the evaluation of user-provided commands under MV3 is currently impossible.
 This may change if MV3 will be supported in Chrome according to the specification.
 To run on Chrome, rename `manifest.json.mvX.chrome` to `manifest.json`.

 NOTE: to use the Ctrl+Space keyboard shortcut it may be necessary to manually reassign it in Chrome add-on management console and *restart* the browser.